Community Collective

 The AZ Blue Foundation’s Community Collective series of webinars launched in August of 2022.
 Hundreds of attendees – including grantees, community partners, and public health and community leaders – have gathered to learn, share, network, and rally support around crucial health issues in our state.

-Our Community Collective Webinars in 2026
+Our Next Community Collective Webinar

 Missed a Community Collective?